wj-qiao/supplementary-file-for-low-carbon-scheduling/README.md

 3. **Model** of carbon pricing method adopted as • *Method 1* and • *Method 2*;
 4. **Explanation** of the **extra payment problem** (and also of • *Method 1*);
 5. **Model** and **Algorithm** of the accuracy-aware adaptive piece-wise linearization (AAPWL) method adopted as • *Case C*;
 6. **Sensitivity analysis**, which is conducted on *Test System 2*.
-The impact of EV penetration level on scheduling results and the charging price (i.e., the energy-carbon integrated price, ECIP for short) design is investigated, and the sensitivity analysis of the carbon tax is supplemented (this part is provided on page 10 of this work as well).
+The impact of EV penetration level on scheduling results and the charging price (i.e., the energy-carbon integrated price, ECIP for short) design is investigated, and the sensitivity analysis of the carbon tax is supplemented.